TeaFlex/ts-h264-live-player/README.md

-# ts-http-live-player
+# ts-h264-live-player
-> Just a typescript portage of 131/http-live-player.
+> Just a typescript portage of 131/h264-live-player.